borwahs/jekyll-read-more/README.md

 ## Installation

+The easiest way to install this plugin is with RubyGems: `gem install jekyll-read-more`.

+You can see the gem on Ruby Gems: [jekyll-read-more](https://rubygems.org/gems/jekyll-read-more).

 This Liquid Filter is designed specifically for Jekyll.
 This plugin can be installed directly to the `_plugins/` directory by dropping the contents of the `lib` directory into the `_plugins` folder.

 See [documentation on installing Jekyll plugins](http://jekyllrb.com/docs/plugins/#installing-a-plugin) for more detailed instructions.